SAML Authentication in RFPIO

 - Click Assign.
 Successfully assigning the user will display a success message and will display the user as shown below:

-To configure SAML in RFPIO, follow the steps below:
+To configure SAML in Responsive, follow the steps below:

-- Login to RFPIO.
+- Login to Responsive.
 Click Organization Settings > Security > SSO.

 - Turn ON the toggle switch associated with SSO.